 In fact, IDPH has 200 different programs that benefit each state resident and visitor, although its daily activities of maintaining the public's health are rarely noticed unless a breakdown in the system occurs.
 With the assistance of local public health agencies, these essential programs and services make up Illinois' public health system, a system that forms a frontline defense against disease through preventive measures and education.
 Public health has provided the foundation for remarkable gains in saving lives and reducing suffering.
-Today, life expectancy is 78 years for women and 71 years for men compared with less than 50 years at the turn of the century.
+Today, life expectancy is 81 years for women and 76 years for men compared with fewer than 50 years at the at the beginning of the 20th century.

 In the past, IDPH directed state efforts to control smallpox, cholera and typhoid, virtually eliminated polio, reduced dental decay through fluoridation of community water supplies, and corrected sanitary conditions that threatened water and food supplies.

-The mission of IDPH is to promote health through the prevention and control of disease and injury.
-And the agency has been doing just that since it was first organized in 1877 with a staff of three and a two-year budget of $5,000.
-IDPH, which is one of the state's oldest agencies, now has an annual budget of about $325 million in state and federal funds, headquarters in Springfield and Chicago, seven regional offices located around the state, three laboratories and 1,100 employees.
+IDPH, which is one of the state's oldest agencies, was first organized in 1877 with a staff of three and a two-year budget of $5,000.
+IDPH, now has an annual budget of more than $600 million in state and federal funds, headquarters in Springfield and Chicago, seven regional offices located around the state, three laboratories, and 1,100 employees.

-The mission of the Illinois Department of Public Health is to promote the health of the people of Illinois through the prevention and control of disease and injury.
+The mission of the Illinois Department of Public Health is to protect the health and wellness of the people of Illinois through the prevention, health promotion, regulation, and the control of disease and injury.

 We, as a diverse public health workforce, care about the well-being of people and are guided by the following principles: